bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 **rproto**: Reply protocol (e.g. https)
 **rpath**: Reply path.  can contain either a fqdn and path or just a path (e.g. //foo.com/replyspot, or /replyspot)

+#### Information
+The following fields are available in every request.

+**reason**: [optional, string] Text describing the purpose of this transaction, to be presented to the user during confirmation and stored in the transaction history.

 ### Registration

 The registration phase allows an entity to set up a trust relationship with a wallet that will allow that entity to direct limited automatic (no user interaction) payments.